-While we have reached our stated goal of 1,299 blankets, we are continuing to collect handmade blankets and donating them to area hospitals.
+While we have reached our stated goal of 1,299 blankets, we are continuing to collect handmade blankets and donate them to area hospitals.

-The Mason Wasz Foundation continues to honor Mason by starting the 1299 Project on the one-year anniversary of his passing.
-He was our “Little Helper” so we want to do something to help others who are currently in the same situation as we were in 2017.
-A handmade blanket, made with love, was brought in for Mason at Lurie’s Children’s Hospital and it meant the world to us.
+The Mason Wasz Foundation continues to honor Mason by starting the 1299 Project on the first anniversary of his passing.
+He was our “Little Helper,” so we want to do something to help others who are currently in the same situation as we were in 2017.
+A handmade blanket, made with love, was brought in for Mason at Lurie’s Children’s Hospital, and it meant the world to us.
 We want to return the favor.
-We as a family will be making blankets on February 1st this year and every year on February 1st.
+We, as a family, will be making blankets on February 1st this year and every year.
 Please consider making a blanket in honor and memory of sweet Mason.
 He will love you for it!

-Mason was here for 1,299 days blessing us, giggling, smiling, sharing, helping and making people happy.
-How amazing it would be to at some point reach a goal of 1,299 blankets to help 1,299 sick children…one blanket for each day that Mason was here blessing our lives.
-Please make sure that all materials used to make the blankets are clean and new.
-Hospitals cannot accept blankets that smell of any kind of contaminants due to the danger that it could pose to the patients.
+Mason was here for 1,299 days, blessing us, giggling, smiling, sharing, helping, and making people happy.
+How amazing it would be to, at some point, reach a goal of 1,299 blankets to help 1,299 sick children…one blanket for each day that Mason was here blessing our lives.
+Please ensure that all materials used to make the blankets are clean and new.
+Hospitals cannot accept blankets that smell of any kind of contaminants due to the danger that they could pose to the patients.
 We don’t want any hard work getting discarded and not used.

-Kids come in all sizes so the blankets can too.
-The smallest size should be 40” x 60“ which is crib size.
-Anything up to a twin size for the older kids would be awesome as well.
-Any and all help that you can give us with this project is greatly appreciated.
-We know Mason will be smiling down happy and proud of us all.
+Kids come in all sizes, so the blankets can too.
+The smallest size should be 40” x 60“, which is crib size.
+Anything up to a twin size for the older kids would also be awesome.
+Any help you can give us with this project is greatly appreciated.
+We know Mason will be smiling down, happy, and proud of us all.

 If you have direct contact with us personally, we certainly can take the blanket for you upon completion.
-If you don’t see us but you are in the Crystal Lake area, Material Girl at 21 North Williams Street in downtown Crystal Lake has offered to be a drop off location for us.
-If you are willing to make a blanket for us but you aren’t sure exactly how to do it, we have attached a short YouTube video on how to make them.
-It’s quick and easy and hopefully you will enjoy doing it.
+If you don’t see us but are in the Crystal Lake area, Material Girl at 21 North Williams Street in downtown Crystal Lake has offered to be a drop-off location for us.
+If you are willing to make a blanket for us, but you aren’t sure exactly how to do it, we have attached a short YouTube video on how to make them.
+It’s quick and easy; hopefully, you will enjoy it.
 If you sew or crochet blankets, that will be fine too.
 Please think of Mason as you do and know that you are making a huge impact on families and kids that need help during a really tough time.
-Of course we wish that Mason was still here with us, but the best thing we can do now is live our lives to honor him and do good things in his name to impact others as much as Mason has impacted us.
+Of course, we wish Mason was still with us, but the best thing we can do now is live our lives to honor him and do good things in his name to impact others as much as Mason has impacted us.

 Thank you so much in advance for putting your hands and hearts to work on this project for us.
-We so appreciate you, your hard work, and dedication to helping others in memory of our little helper.
-Feel free to contact us directly if you have questions and certainly reach out to the Mason Wasz Foundation for more information.
+We appreciate you, your hard work, and your dedication to helping others in memory of our little helper.
+Feel free to contact us directly if you have questions, and certainly contact the Mason Wasz Foundation for more information.

 View the blanket tutorial video here.